mantidproject/mantid/docs/source/algorithms/GSASIIRefineFitPeaks-v1.rst

 printed in the log messages as well.

 For fitting single peaks, one at a time, see also :ref:`EnggFitPeaks
 <algm-EnggFitPeaks>`.
+For other algorithms that implement different
+variants of whole diffraction pattern refinement and fitting see also :ref:`PawleyFit <algm-PawleyFit>` and :ref:`LeBailFit
+<algm-LeBailFit>`.

 *References*:

-Le Bail, A (2005).
+..
+[LeBail2005] Le Bail, A (2005).
 "Whole Powder Pattern Decomposition Methods and
                 Applications: A Retrospection".
 Powder Diffraction 20(4): 316-326.

-Toby, B. H., & Von Dreele, R. B. (2013).
-"GSAS-II: the genesis of a modern open-source all purpose crystallography software package".
+..
+[TobyVonDreele2013] Toby, B. H., & Von Dreele, R. B. (2013).
+"GSAS-II: the
+                       genesis of a modern open-source all purpose crystallography software package".
 Journal of Applied Crystallography, 46(2), 544-549.

-Toby, B. H. (2008).
-"R factors in Rietveld analysis: How good is good enough?".
+..
+[Toby2008] Toby, B. H. (2008).
+"R factors in Rietveld analysis: How good is good
+              enough?".
 Powder Diffraction, 21(1), 67-70.

 Usage
 -----